Luiz Razia: Marussia (2013)

 Razia was set to make his competitive debut at the 2013 Australian Grand Prix, driving for Marussia, however he had issues with his funding and his contract was terminated.
 He was replaced by Jules Bianchi.

 Indy Lights

 In 2014, Razia raced in Indy Lights for Schmidt Peterson Motorsports.
 He scored one win and five podiums, finishing fifth in the overall standings.

 Brazil

 Razia competed as a guest driver in round 1 of the 2015 Stock Car Brasil, partnering with Lucas Foresti.
-Later he drove a Toyota Corolla at the Brasileiro de Marcas for Bassani.
+He later drove a Toyota Corolla at the Brasileiro de Marcas for Bassani.